Women's Equality Day 2014

 • What is a "tweet chat"?

 A tweetchat is an event where members of the community who participate with social media come together to meet.
-The goal of this Tweetchat is to promote the awareness of Women’s Equality Day while discussing your question(s) and thoughts around What/Who/How are women equal to?
-Members of the Women's Studies Program will moderate the event from the office of Women's Studies located in DOAK Hall RM 123.
+The goal of this Tweetchat is to promote the awareness of Women's Equality Day while discussing your question(s) and thoughts around What/Who/How are women equal to?
+Members of the Women's & Gender Studies will moderate the event from the office of Women's Studies located in DOAK Hall RM 123.
 If you are on campus you are welcome to join us but it is not neccessary.

 • How can I participate?